 Climate, Environment, and the IMF

 Stabilizing atmospheric concentrations of greenhouse gases will require a radical transformation of the global energy system over coming decades.
 Fiscal instruments (carbon taxes or similar) are the most effective policies for reflecting environmental costs in energy prices and promoting development of cleaner technologies, while also providing a valuable source of revenue (including, not least, for lowering other tax burdens).
-Fiscal policies also have a key role to play in addressing other environmental challenges, like poor air quality and urban congestion.
-Getting energy prices right has large fiscal, environmental and health benefits, and need not wait on international action.
-Falling energy prices, fiscal pressures and emissions mitigation pledges made by 195 countries for the 2015 Paris Agreement create an opportune time for reform.
+Fiscal policies also have a key role to play in addressing other challenges, like building resilience to climate change and reducing local air pollution and urban congestion.
+Getting energy prices right has large fiscal, environmental, and health benefits at the national level, and need not wait for international action.
+Low energy prices, fiscal pressures, and emissions mitigation pledges made by 197 parties to the 2015 Paris Agreement create an opportune time for reform.

 Climate change has become one of the world’s foremost policy challenges.
 In line with its mandate and expertise, the IMF focuses on the fiscal, financial, and macroeconomic challenges.
-The IMF also advises (e.g., through technical assistance to member countries) on the appropriate design of carbon pricing and fiscal reforms to promote greener growth more broadly, particularly with regard to the practicalities of getting prices right in energy and transportation systems to reflect environmental costs.
+The IMF also advises (e.g., through surveillance and technical assistance to member countries) on the appropriate design of carbon pricing and fiscal reforms to promote greener growth more broadly, particularly with regard to getting prices right in energy and transportation systems to reflect environmental costs and building resilience to climate risks.

 Designing a response

-A recent IMF paper evaluates a wide range of mitigation instruments for China, concluding that carbon and coal taxes are the most attractive options on environmental, fiscal, health, and administrative grounds.
-Ongoing IMF work is evaluating emissions prices that countries might need in order to implement the mitigation pledges made in Paris, as well as the broader economic impact of pricing and trade-offs with other instruments.
-Upcoming issues for the COP22 in Marrakech in November 2016 were discussed at a recent conference co-organized by the IMF.
+Recent IMF papers recommend carbon and coal taxes for China and India on environmental, fiscal, health, and administrative grounds.
+IMF work is evaluating emissions prices that countries might need to implement the mitigation pledges made in Paris, as well as the broader economic impact of pricing and trade-offs with other instruments.
+Issues for the COP22 in Marrakech in November 2016 were discussed at a conference and a panel event co-organized by the IMF.
+And an ongoing initiative seeks to operationalize climate and energy issues in the IMF’s annual Article IV consultations with country authorities.

 Climate mitigation policies affect countries’ economic growth, saving and investment levels, capital flows, and exchange rates.
 But IMF analysis suggests these costs are manageable if policies provide price stability, adjust to new information and changing economic conditions, are implemented broadly and equitably, and are accompanied by broader fiscal reform.